The Top Careers Where You Can Earn Over $100K Without a Degree

 Small Business Owner and Founder of Customer Consultants

-As a massive advocate for VET Training, Rachel Power is the owner of two cafes Waterfalls Cafe & Gallery and Mountain Cafe & Fuel, the founder of Customer Consultants and creates her own merchandise through Van Diemen Designs.
-Rachel is also on the board of directors of the Tourism Industry Council of Tasmania, and will be running for council and Deputy Mayor of Derwent Valley Council in the upcoming October 2018 elections.
-Rachel was one of the few who did not attend University and complete a bachelor’s degree, but instead followed her passions in photography and other activities.
+Rachel Power is the owner of two cafes: Cafe & Gallery and Mountain Cafe & Fuel.
+She is also the founder of Customer Consultants, and creates her own merchandise through Van Diemen Designs.
+Rachel was on the board of directors of the Tourism Industry Council of Tasmania, and was a Derwent Valley Councillor from 2018 to 2019.

 Founder and Director of Bikini Bods Women’s Kickboxing